Ellie Mills: Serial killer

-Writers included Ellie at the centre of one of their most prolific storylines when she discovers that she is married to a serial killer.
-His crimes include the attempted murder of Steph Dean (Carley Stenson) and murdering his mother Linda Mills.
 Toby begins to struggle with guilt and Ellie presumes he is grieving over his mother's death.
 He agrees to go to counselling but has to conceal the truth.
 Toby asks Ellie to move away with him, believing it will resolve his guilt.
 Ellie refuses to leave and Toby leaves alone.
 He soon returns and confesses that he is a serial killer.
 Luxemburg told Dorothy Koomson from All About Soap that his character can no longer lie to Ellie.
 He tells Ellie about Steph and Linda, but she refuses to believe him.
 Luxemburg explained that "at first Ellie doesn't believe a word of what Toby says, but he keeps repeating it until she does."
 He added that Ellie makes excuses for Toby and "justifies" his behaviour claiming that his mother's death was accidental and Steph must have provoked him.
 Luxemburg believed that Toby was "selfish" for telling Ellie the truth.
 He knows that to have a future with Ellie, they need honesty.
 Toby thinks that he and Ellie are "stronger than ever" but the burden of his crimes "is really doing Ellie's head in".
 He concluded that Toby is "deluded if he thinks he can get away with what he's done, especially now he's confessed."

+In another interview, Baxendale told Alison James from Soaplife that Ellie is "losing her mind" and "not thinking rationally".
+Ellie loves Toby, "adores him almost to the point of obsession."
+Ellie is determined to convince Toby to keep Steph's attack a secret to preserve their own relationship.
+She convinces herself that Toby is grieving his mother's death and is lying about Steph's attack.
+Soon Ellie begins to realise that Toby is actually the serial killer when she notices differences between Steph's attack and other murder victims.
+Ellie learns that another woman has been murdered.
+She checks her diary and realises that Toby was missing at the time of the murder and knows he is responsible.
+She soon regrets protecting Toby and finds herself in a worse predicament now she is lying for a murderer.
+Ellie knows that if Toby commits more murders she could be charged as an accessory to his crimes.
+Baxendale explained that her character is "just too freaked out" to consider what will happen next.
+She told an All About Soap reporter that Ellie is in denial and "really under pressure" by the "awful" situation.
+She added that Ellie reaches a point where she has to admit she is living with a murderer.
+Ellie also worries when Toby is alone with her sister, Lisa.
+Baxendale reasoned that Ellie cannot hide her relief that Toby has not harmed Lisa.
+Toby is "upset" by her reaction and flees the scene, leaving her wondering how he will retaliate, adding "Ellie is scared he'll kill again."